Our Women’s empowerment group doing their ‘chicken dance’

 “Are you sustainable?”
 Well our sister hospital, that runs on the exact same system as ours with finances has been running since 1917, thus we can say Yes!
 Lastly,

 “What is Shoe4Africa’s exit strategy?”
-Every project we have done in Africa was built for us to exit and to be fully self-reliant; that is our model. if we die tomorrow nothing will fail; all will continue.
+Every project we have done in Africa was built for us to exit and to be fully self-reliant; that is our model. if we collapse tomorrow nothing will fail; all will continue.
 Our existence just brings more positive change.

 Our projects are 100% locally owned.
 All the people who work with us on our projects in Africa are African.